SoulaimaBenYouusef/SoulaimaBenYouusef/README.md

 </h1>

 <h5 align="center">
-My name is Soulaima Ben Youssef  and I'm an Applied Maths and Software Engineering Student.
+My name is Soulaima Ben Youssef  and I'm a freshly graduated Data  engineering Student.
 I'm from Tunisia , living in Sfax and currently searching for an end of year Internship.
 I'm passionate about machine learning , deep learning , Predictive maintenance and python.

 ## How to reach me ?benyoussefsoulaima23@gmail.com
 ## My Absolute Favorites: